burwinliu-zz/LibraryOfAlexandria/docs/status.md

 To support our method as well as show clear signs where we can improve the method we ran our test which consisted of a simulated user giving one command to gather a certain amount of materials 100 times and compared this to a normalized based on the amount of items requested and the distribution of the materials.
-Our agent manages to properly retrieve the items of the request
+Our agent manages to properly retrieve the items of the request and returns them to the chest, fulfilling our qualitative requirements setup.

 ### Quantitative
-This data shows that our algorithim doesn't really improve but gives us a good baseline to work off of
+The

 ## Future Plans
 Currently, we have essentially created a very simple case that would (theoretically) be the fastest traversal over all